GloriaKinyanjui/HydroConnect/README.md

 ### Front-End:
 - The front-end consists of an HTML form where users can type their queries related to water resources.
 - It sends these queries to the back-end using a JavaScript handler (`watson-assistant.js`).
+The watson-assistant.js file handles the communication between the front-end and Watson Assistant.

 ### Back-End:
 - The back-end is responsible for sending the user's message to the Watson Assistant API.